18F/micropurchase-auctions/README.md

 Two important things to know before you get started.

-1. Based on our learnings over the last year, Micro-purchase auctions work best when you are auctioning off a user story that has been groomed, prioritized and estimated by your team.
+1. Micro-purchase auctions work best when you are auctioning off a user story that has been groomed, prioritized and estimated by your team.
 If you need help with this, drop a note in the [#micropurchase-bizdev](https://gsa-tts.slack.com/messages/micropurchase-bizdev/)
 2. You will need an active IAA with enough money left in the budget to pay the winning vendor the maximum amount of the award.